TsKyrk/pyexewrap/MSIX_COMPATIBILITY.md

 - **Honors UserChoice** → if UserChoice is set to `pyexewrap.PyFile`, the launcher invokes pyexewrap for all `.py` files (the recommended approach).
-- **Reads shebang lines** → invokes the command specified in the shebang, but without guaranteed PYTHONPATH propagation (unreliable for `python -m pyexewrap`).
+- **Does NOT read shebang lines for module invocation** → invokes `python.exe` directly on the script.
+The `#!` line is treated as a Python comment. pyexewrap is never invoked.

 ### What is bypassed by MSIX